Special Report: The tragedy of our environment in four dismal figures

 It's well known that the story of New Zealand's biodiversity is an epic tragedy.

-Seventy-five animal and plant species had been driven to extinction since humans arrived here.
+Seventy-five animal and plant species have been driven to extinction since humans arrived here.

 Many others now languished close to the brink.